On the procongruence completion of the Teichm\"uller modular group

 The structural morphism $\cM_{g,n}\ra\Spec(\Q)$ induces the short exact sequence:

 The left term of this short exact sequence is called {\it the geometric algebraic fundamental group of} $\cM_{g,n}$.
-The reason for this terminology is that it is naturally isomorphic to the profinite completion of the topological fundamental group of $\cM_{g,n}\times\C$ with base point $\ol{\xi}$.
+The reason for this terminology is that it is naturally isomorphic to the profinite completion of the topological fundamental group with base point $\ol{\xi}$ of the complex analytic stack associated to the complex Deligne-Mumford stack $\cM_{g,n}\times\C$ (cf. \cite{N1}, \cite{N2}).